Patrowl/PatrowlManager/README.md

 If you need to contact the project team, send an email to <getsupport@patrowl.io>.

-# Pro Edition ans SaaS
+# Pro Edition and SaaS
 A commercial Pro Edition is available and officially supported by the PatrOwl company.
 It includes following extra and awesome features:
 - [x] Advanced user management
 - [x] RBAC: Multiple roles are supported to restrict users privileges on features